SimondeMoreau/LED/README.md

     ```

 ## Training
-To train the a model, use the `train.py` script.
+To train a model, use the `train.py` script.
 Here's how to use it:
 ```
 python train.py [dataset_root] [LED/HB]